Kartikeya2001/CE4042-Neural-Netoworks-and-Deep-Learning/README.md

 ## Part B: Regression Problem

-• The aim is to predicting housing prices in Singapore from related features (#9)
+• The aim is to predict housing prices in Singapore from related features (#9)

 • Numeric features: dist_to_nearest_stn, dist_to_dhoby, degree_centrality, eigenvector_centrality, remaining_lease_years, floor_area_sqm